 Notification of acceptance: 20th of October

 Frontiers Research Topic Abstract Deadline: 24th of October

 Video submission: 26th of October

-We invite all the workshop participants, and interested persons, to submit to our Frontiers Research Topic on Shared Affective Computing.
+We invite all the workshop participants, and interested persons, to submit to our Frontiers Research Topic on Affective Shared Perception.

 We are interested in collecting interesting and exciting research from researchers on the areas of social cognition, affective computing, and human-robot interaction, including also, but not restricted to specialists in computer and cognitive science, psychologists, neuroscientists, and specialists in bio-inspired solutions.
 We envision that it will allow us to tackle the existing problems in this area and it will provide the next step towards a real-world affective computing system.

 Accepted abstracts have the option to opt-in for the research topic during submission.

 Pablo received his BSc in Information Systems from the Universidade Federal Rural de Pernambuco and his MSc in Computer Engineering from the Universidade de Pernambuco, both in Brazil.
 He received his Ph.D. in computer science from Universität Hamburg, Germany, and currently, he is a postdoctoral researcher at the Italian Institute of Technology in Genoa, Italy.
 His main research interests include deep learning and neurocognitive systems for emotional perception and representation, affect-based human-robot interaction and its application on social robots.
 He has been a guest editor of the journals "IEEE Transactions on Affective Computing", "Frontiers on Neurorobotics" and "Elsevier Cognitive Systems Research".
 He took part in the proposition and organization committee, as publication chair, of the Joint IEEE International Conference on Development and Learning and on Epigenetic Robotics 2020.